-"This version of our report is a time translation of the original, which was prepared in Spanish.
+"This version of our report is a free translation of the original, which was prepared in Spanish.
 All possible care has been taken to ensure that the translation is an accurate representation of the original.
-Hawever, in all matters of interpretation or information, views opinious, the original tanguage version of our report takes precodence over this translation."
+However, in all matters of interpretation or information, views opinions, the original language version of our report takes precedence over this translation"